Our Creative Lab gathers selected national and international experts from the inclusive cultural sector with cultural practitioners from Germany.

 Interpreting:

-Workshop Kate Marsh: In spoken English.
+Workshop with Dr. Kate Marsh: In spoken English.

 With professional simultaneous interpreting from spoken English to German sign language.
 Peer-to-peer interpreting service from spoken English to spoken German available.

-GRAEAE workshop: In spoken English.
+Workshop with GRAEAE: In spoken English.

 With professional simultaneous interpreting from spoken English to spoken German.

-Being in the messiness – cultivating space for exploration and playful experimentation / Dr. Kate Marsh
+Being in the messiness – cultivating space for exploration and playful experimentation

 Designed for disabled and non-disabled people in the broad arts sector, these practice-led sessions will use choreographic and creative tasks to delve into our individual artistic inquiry.
 With a strong emphasis on responding to our own interests and needs we will create space, through practice, to share our ideas and to try out ways of working collaboratively.
 We will celebrate how being together in all our sameness and differences nurtures an exciting and safe environment to be in our practice away from a pressure to ‘produce’ or to cement our ideas.
 Staying with questions and experimentation, we will allow ourselves to try things and to embrace ‘mess’.